Usages of standard dashboard nodes¶

 - Level

-You can define the ranges with different colours for the gauge nodes.
+You can define the ranges with different colors for the gauge nodes.

 - Line